 Squeezing your finger

-When you don’t get your hands hot enough, you have to squeeze your finger a lot to get enough blood.
+If your hands are cold or if circulation is poor, you may have to squeeze your finger a lot to get enough blood.
 When you do that, you are getting some interstitial fluid rather than blood.
 A study shows that this “may lead to unreliable readings."
 Gently warming the hands ahead of time can help so you don’t have squeeze so hard.

 Testing on the pad of your finger

 Don’t test on the pad of any of your fingers, because you have more nerve endings there.
 Testing there is more likely to be painful both while you’re testing and also later when you use that finger for typing or anything else.
 Find out which sides of which fingers have the best blood flow.
 For me its the outside of my little fingers.
 If you test a lot, it’s a good idea to change the test site in a regular sequence.

 Using test strips that are too old

 Researchers from the U.S. Centers for Disease Control and Prevention found that old test strips give inaccurate readings, particularly if they are beyond their expiration date.
 While some meters will reject expired strips, not all of them will.
 And none of them will reject strips that are nearing their expiration dates, and that too, the CDC researchers told me, can give us inaccurate test results.